Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Application to galaxy clusters

 The respective temperature maps for all five clusters with the three settings for thermal conduction are shown in Fig. \ref{FIGmapsmoreics}.
 The four additional clusters show a a very similar behaviour as we saw before in the relaxed one.
 Temperature is transported outwards with the isotropic conduction using $\kappa=0.3$, while substructures are strongly smoothed out, where as the run with anisotropic conduction shows only mild smoothing of temperature fluctuations.
 One interesting aspect gets clearly visible in Fig. \ref{FIGradialtempprofilesall}, where we present the corresponding radial temperature profiles for five clusters for the three different runs.
 Again, we see that isotropic conduction leads to a significant flattening of the temperature profile embedding a cold core with varying size and moderate temperature.
 The simulations without thermal conduction show a rising temperature profile towards the center with a much larger drop of temperature within the central core.
 The simulations with anisotropic thermal conduction where we used the linear scaling for the perpendicular component shows a more bimodal temperature profile.
 Some clusters show very similar temperature profiles compared to the simulations without any thermal conduction, some have a very pronounced cold core.
 The sample is much to small to draw robust conclusions but this indicates that in the case of anisotropic thermal conduction the amount of heat transport is strongly varying with the current dynamical state of the cluster and therefore might contribute to the observed bimodality of cool core and non cool core clusters.
 The temperature for all runs drops lower than the specific mean temperature of gas inside the virial radius at about 40 to 45 per cent of the virial radius.

-Finally, we compare the temperature fluctuations of the full set of our simulations to the \textit{XMM-Newton} observations presented by \cite{Frank2013}.
+{At last, again, we compare the temperature fluctuations to the observational data of \cite{Frank2013}.
 Similar as before, beside the central, massive cluster we also take other clusters found in the high resolution region into account, allowing us to get also some objects with various temperatures, sampling the low temperature region.
 Fig. \ref{FIGcomp2} shows the comparison of the data with our simulations without thermal conduction, with isotropic conduction using $\kappa = 0.3$ and with anisotropic conduction including linear scaling for the perpendicular component.
 While the simulated clusters with isotropic conduction using $\kappa=0.3$ fall significantly below the bulk of data points for clusters above 5 keV, the simulations without thermal conduction and with anisotropic thermal conduction seem to represent the observed data points reasonably well.
 Still a more clearly selected set of simulated galaxy clusters across the whole temperature range as well as observations in the high temperature regime are needed to draw more robust conclusions.